The Amazing Bone: Adaptation

-In the mid 80's a short animated film was made of this book, with John Lithgow as the narrator, and produced by Weston Woods Studios, Inc. Lithgow also gave his voice for another film adaptation of a William Steig book, Shrek.
+In 1985, an animated short film was made of this book, with John Lithgow as the narrator, and produced by Weston Woods Studios.
+Lithgow also gave his voice for another film adaptation of a William Steig book, Shrek.

 A children's musical was produced at Lifeline Theatre in Chicago, Illinois in 1996.
 This adaptation, by Eric Lane Barnes, was also produced at the Morgan-Wixson Theatre in Santa Monica, California in 2010.